ExeterCodeClub/Support/timelapse/task1.md

 **Links:** This [website](https://www.raspberrypi.org/documentation/usage/camera/python/README.md) shows you how to set up and use the picamera

 **Note:** When asked to type in a command, it means that the command should be typed into a terminal, which can be brought up by pressing `ctrl shift t` briefly at the same time.
 For example, "Use the command `ls`", means bring up an old or new terminal, type in the command at the **prompt**, then press the return/enter key.
-In this case you should see the contents of the current directory listed.
+In this case you should see the contents of the current folder listed.

 Some things you might now be asking:
  - a **prompt** is a string of characters which tells you where you can type in your next command, it 'prompts' you to type there.
- - the prompt normally contains a small amount of information for the user, and usually looks like `pi ~ $` or more generally `username currentdirectory $`.
-In windows powershell it might be `C:/ >`.
+ - the prompt normally contains a small amount of information for you, and usually looks like `pi ~ $` which is telling you `username currentfolder $`.
+In windows powershell it is `C:/ >`.
 When you type in a comand e.g `ls`, you should see `pi ~ $ ls`.
 No need to type the prompt in yourself!
  - If there are lots of prompts, the bottom-most one is the correct one.
  - If the screen is really messy with output, try pressing enter a bunch of times at the prompt to make some space. `shift up` can scroll up.
- - `~` means your user's home directory, which is the same as /home/pi/, the documents directory inside your home folder will show as `~/documents/`
+ - `~` means your home folder, which is the same as /home/pi/
- - You can move to the documents directory by typing `cd documents`, notice the prompt changes, you can move back up one step by typing `cd ..`.
-Moving around is a case of using `cd dirname`, where `..` is always the name of the directory above yours, and then using `ls` to see what is inside your new dir.
+ - You can move to the documents folder from your home folder by typing `cd documents`, notice the prompt changes, you can move back up one step by typing `cd ..`.
+Moving around is a case of using `cd foldername`, and then using `ls` to see what is inside your new folder.
+If you get lost, type `cd` to return home.
- - There are better faster ways to move around, but this is the easiest to learn in five minutes.
+ - There are faster ways to move around, but this is the quickest to learn.

 ### Step 1